rspamd/rspamd/doc/markdown/architecture/index.md

 ## Protocol

-rspamd uses the HTTP protocol for all operations.
+Rspamd uses the HTTP protocol for all operations.
 This protocol is described in the [protocol section](protocol.md).

 ## Metrics